carbon-language/carbon-lang/docs/project/goals.md

 scenarios they must be able to "open up the hood" without switching to another language.

-**Idiomatic code should perform reasonably well.** Developers should not regularly be required to choose between performance and readability.
-Although some software may require complex code for performance tuning, Carbon's design should aim to provide high performance for regular code.
+**Idiomatic code should be fast.** Developers should not regularly be required to choose between performance and readability.
+Although performance tuning may in rare cases require complex or surprising code, Carbon's design should ensure regular, idiomatic code usually results in high performance.

 **Code should perform predictably.** The reader and writer of code should be able to easily understand its expected performance, given sufficient background